GuillaumeMZ/forecasting-llms/README.md

 gpt-4.1-mini has the highest strong violation rate (47.8%), consistent with its high mean violation.

+DeepSeek’s strong violation rate (42.0%) is similar to GPT-3.5’s.

 3. Trends

 Model improvements: GPT-4 outperforms GPT-3.5 in both mean and strong violations.